fspoettel/fspoettel/README.md

 ### Hey! ฅʕ ·͡ᴥ·ʔ ฅ

-I'm Felix, a developer from Berlin interested in user interfaces, music and microcontrollers.
+ I'm a software developer from Berlin interested in music, card games and microcontrollers.

 🌱 More on [my website](https://felix.spoet.tel).
 📮 [Say hello](mailto:felix@spoet.tel).